 Samsung TV built-in speakers have improved over the years, but they still can’t match dedicated external speakers.
 I’ve tested multiple connection methods across Samsung models from 2018 through 2025, and this guide covers each option with the correct menu paths and settings.

-TV speakers sit inside thin panels that limit bass response and volume.
-External speakers solve that problem entirely.
+TV speakers sit inside thin panels that physically limit bass response, maximum volume, and stereo separation.
+No firmware update changes that.
+External speakers solve the problem at the hardware level, and the improvement is immediately noticeable.
 Here’s what you gain:

-• Room-filling volume: Even a budget soundbar plays louder and fuller than built-in TV speakers.
-The difference is noticeable from day one.
+Room-filling volume: Even a budget soundbar plays louder and fuller than built-in TV speakers.
+The difference is noticeable from day one, and it scales significantly as you move up to a mid-range or premium system.

-• Clearer dialogue: Dedicated center channels and tuned drivers make voices easier to hear without cranking the overall volume.
+Clearer dialogue: Voices become easier to hear without cranking volume.

 Adding external speakers is the single biggest upgrade you can make to your Samsung TV experience.